GIS Clawback Calculator

 How GIS Clawback Is Calculated

-GIS calculation is based on income level, marital status, and partner's benefits:
+GIS depends on income, marital status, and your spouse's benefits:

-• 2.
-Income Used for Calculation: GIS is based on your previous year's income, excluding OAS and GIS itself.
-It includes CPP, private pensions, RRIF withdrawals, employment income (partially exempt), investment income, and foreign pensions.
+- 2. Income Counted: GIS is based on your previous year's income, excluding OAS and GIS itself — CPP, private pensions, RRIF withdrawals, investment income, and foreign pensions all count.

-• 3.
-Employment Income Exemption: The first $5,000 of employment or self-employment income is fully exempt.
-The next $10,000 is 50% exempt.
-This encourages GIS recipients to work.
+- 3. Employment Income Exemption: Part of employment and self-employment income is exempt, which encourages GIS recipients to work.

 Common Questions